asadravian/asadravian/README.md

 - 👋 Hi, I’m Muhammad Asadullah from Pakistan.
 Living in London, UK.
 - 👀 I’m interested in ...
 Building innovative solutions to solve problems and challenges
 - 🌱 I’m currently learning ...
-Python and ML (Reinforcement Learning), DevOps, and Project & Product Management best strategies for SaaS.
+Gen AI, DevOps, and Project and Product Management best strategies for SaaS and Startups.
 - 💞️ I’m looking to collaborate on ...
 OpenSource projects
 - 📫 How to reach me ...
 LinkedIn: https://linkedin.com/in/asadravian, Stack Overflow: https://stackoverflow.com/users/5323892/asadullah, Dev.to: https://dev.to/asadravian, Medium: https://medium.com/@asadravian, Get Mentorship: https://adplist.org/mentors/muhammad-asadullah-ravian